MobileNativeFoundation/rules_xcodeproj/tools/generators/README.md

     - A set of files, each detailing how a set of configured targets are consolidated together
 - `pbxnativetargets`:
   - Run once on each shard of all the targets
-  - All of the `PBXNativeTarget` related elements:
+  - All of the `PBXNativeTarget` related objects:
     - `XCBuildConfiguration`
     - `XCBuildConfigurationList`
     - and various build phases